Europe, divided on Russia, hesitant to back Biden

 Europe is also debating its attitude to Russia, given that the continent is much more closely linked economically with Moscow – and hugely more energy-dependent on the Russians – than the United States.

-That debate has highlighted different views on how to deal with Mr. Putin: The formerly Soviet states near Russia have far fewer doubts on the need for a robust deterrent to his growing regional ambitions than do capitals farther west.
+That debate has highlighted different views on how to deal with Mr. Putin: The former Soviet states near Russia have far fewer doubts on the need for a robust deterrent to his growing regional ambitions than do capitals farther west.

 At the same time, the crisis also finds key European leaders preoccupied with politics closer to home.